iqm-finland/iqm-academy-qec-hackathon-eth-zurich/preparation.md

   ![Use the fork button to fork a repository](screenshot-github.png)

 After that you can clone your KQCircuit fork locally and start hacking with the following commands.
-Pay attention: You need to change <your_user_name> in the first line with your actual GitHub user name.
+Pay attention: You need to change <your_user_name> in the first line to your actual GitHub user name.

 ```
 git clone https://github.com/<your_user_name>/KQCircuits